When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 • Empty tissue box.

-• Items to drop in the box like crayons, playing cards, or toys.
+• Items to drop in the box like crayons, playing cards, or large buttons.

-This activity is super easy to quickly prepare when you need to unload the dishwasher or make a phone call.
-Empty out a tissue box and give your child items to slot into the top.
-Just ensure the items aren’t too small — no choking hazards, please!
+This activity is super easy to prepare when you need to unload the dishwasher or make a phone call.
+Empty a tissue box and give your child items to slot into the top.
+Ensure the items are not too small to avoid choking hazards.

 4. Stacking Cups